Fusion Party

-Fusion Party is a name for multiple political parties in United States history and more recently a Federal political party established in Australia.
+Fusion Party is a name for multiple political parties in United States history and more recently a federal political party established in Australia.
 The different parties that used the name don't share any particular political positions; instead, confederations of people from disparate political backgrounds united around a common cause individual to their situation—often opposition to a common enemy—and used the name Fusion Party to reflect the aggregate nature of their new party.

 City Fusion Party in New York City

-The City Fusion Party in New York City was the vehicle that Republican Fiorello La Guardia used to defeat the Democrats of Tammany Hall and be elected mayor of New York in 1933, and reelected in 1937 and 1941.
-It formed part of the New Deal coalition and worked closely with President Franklin D. Roosevelt, who provided the federal patronage.
+The City Fusion Party of New York City was the vehicle that Republican Fiorello La Guardia used to defeat the Democrats of Tammany Hall and get elected mayor of New York in 1933, and reelected in 1937 and 1941.
+It was part of the New Deal coalition and worked closely with President Franklin D. Roosevelt, who provided federal patronage.

 Fusion Party in Ohio and Indiana

 The Fusion Party was the original name of the Republican Party in the state of Ohio.
 In 1854, anti-slavery parties were forming in many northern states in opposition to the Kansas Nebraska Act of 1854.
 While many of these state parties adopted the name "Republican", the Ohio convention adopted the name "Fusionist" or "Fusion Party", which they felt more accurately described the fusion of persons from a variety of political backgrounds, including members of the Free Soil Party, the Conscience Whig Party, and the Know-Nothing Party along with members of the Democratic Party who were opposed to slavery.

 Similarly, in Indiana, the Know-Nothings were not strong enough to run candidates on their own, and so combined with Republicans and other interest groups to run candidates on the Fusion or People's Party tickets in opposition to the Anti-Nebraska movement.